 - Faculty Name, email, phone number, website if available

 - Course Name

-- Length of course
+- Length of workshop

 - Budget/Space/Equipment Information Ox-Bow has limited technological resources; please submit a list of equipment needed for your course (if outside of standard equipment) and plans on how you might address those needs.